 Not exactly what one could call fair.

 Democracy is government of the people by the people.
 It demands and requires a morally educated population.
 It can be fair and equitable only when each person is equally informed and adept in matters affecting society, and votes on every issue according to what, in clear conscience, he judges to be best for the common good.
+This is scalable: it is true from national government right down to the residential condominium.

 The reality, however, is that most people are not experts in matters affecting society, and each in fact votes according to what he perceives will best fulfil his own personal self-interest.
 It is government of the people by a selfish majority who, rather than judge issues responsibly, simply follow like sheep the elitist political opinion vomited upon them daily by the great spin-machine.
-The result is that, in order to provide the selfish majority with the slightest betterment, any minority can, by default, end up suffering undeserved misery.
+The result is that, in order to provide the selfish majority with the slightest betterment, any minority can, by collateral effect, end up suffering undeserved misery.

 An example of this is the savings limit penalty imposed upon the poor.
 It is seen as saving public money, which is in turn seen as a prelude to reducing tax for the majority taxpayer.
 But such selfishness always takes a short-term view.
 In fact, the savings limit penalty locks the poor into poverty by preventing them from accumulating the means of getting themselves off welfare dependency back into economic self-sufficiency.
 The taxpayer thus ends up supporting them forever.
 Selfishness is always counter-productive in the long run.